amazon-archives/reinvent-2019-dop336/README.md

-# Welcome to your CDK Python project!

-This is a blank project for Python development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# Demo app for re:Invent 2019 - DOP336
+# Serverless app infrastructure with the AWS Cloud Development Kit (AWS CDK)

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the .env